EdixonAlberto/css-battle/packages/css-battle-api/README.md

 [![](https://img.shields.io/badge/types-TypeScript-blue?style=for-the-badge)]()
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=for-the-badge)](https://github.com/prettier/prettier)

-Client api to obtain **public** information from the [CSS Battle](https://cssbattle.dev) page.
+First API client to get **public** information from the [CSS Battle](https://cssbattle.dev) page.
 Created with NodeJS and Typescript, all types are exposed for use. &nbsp;
 <img src="https://github.com/EdixonAlberto/monorepo-css-battle/raw/main/.github/img/typescript.png" width="20px" alt="Logo typescript" /> +
 💗

-> **Nota:** For now can only get the profile information of users, but later methods will
+> 📃 **NOTE:** For now can only get the profile information of users, but later methods
-> be created to obtain: "leader board", "battle targets", etc.
+> will be created to obtain: "leader board", "battle targets", etc.

+> ⚠️ **WARN:** Currently the api cannot be consumed from the frontend due to CORS
+> problems, but you can safely use it in a server environment for your backend
+> applications.

 ## Installation